jkomoros/CASsim/README.md

 validation that isn't possible to do declaratively via optionsConfig (e.g. checking a text field against a regular expression, etc.)

-`normalizeOptions(rawSimOptions) => normalizedSimOptions`.
-An opportunity for
+`normalizeOptions(rawDefaultedSimOptions) => normalizedSimOptions`.
+An
-the simulator to take a raw simOptions and return a fully normalized options, e.g. with all defaults set, so that all other methods can assume that all relevant properties are set.
+opportunity for the simulator to take a raw simOptions and return a fully normalized options, e.g. with all defaults set, so that all other methods can assume that all relevant properties are set.
 All other methods that receive simOptions will receive the normalized result of this. normalizeOptions may mutate the rawSimOptions and also return it.
+Before normalizeOptions is called, the harness will automatically set any missing config properties with `optional:true` and `default:true` to the example value.
+In practice, this means that a number of optional values can be defaulted automatically and don't require you to do much in this method, if anything.

 `generator(frameIndex, previousFrame, normalizedSimOptions, randomGenerator, runIndex) => nextFrameData, or null if the simulation run is terminated` This is